We’re working toward thriving communities, businesses and natural systems through natural infrastructure.

 Want to help us answer these pressing questions and make natural infrastructure solutions a reality on the landscape?
 Donate here.

 The benefits provided by infrastructure projects are not always distributed evenly across time, space, or communities.
-Simultaneously, natural disasters can have outsized impacts on marginalized communities.
-Nature-Positive Infrastructure can help narrow the gap by providing important resilience and social benefits to communities.
+Simultaneously, natural disasters can have outsized impacts on the folks who need help the most.
+Natural infrastructure can help narrow the gap by providing important resilience and social benefits to communities.

-With increasing threats due to climate change, defense programs throughout the United States are investing in collaborations that will allow them to better understand and address the ways that extreme weather, climate change, and other hazards could impact missions.
-The Institute for resilient infrastructure systems provides comprehensive resilience planning for bases and communities around the country.
+With natural disasters on the rise, defense programs throughout the United States are investing in collaborations that will allow them to better understand and address the ways that extreme weather and other hazards could impact missions.
+The Institute for Resilient Infrastructure Systems provides comprehensive resilience planning for bases and communities around the country.

 Nature is humanity’s most foundational infrastructure, providing the air we breathe and water we drink, alongside many other benefits.
 For resilient humans, we require resilient ecosystems.